dragon-dune/dragon-dune/README.md

     Recruitment round.
 3. Move through one additional territory with your moved units in in the Bidding and Recruitment round.
-4. Ask the color of the artifact that is going to be played by your opponent in battle.
-The answer to the question is binding.
+4. Make your units in one territory hidden for one turn.
+This must be done as soon as the units share a territory with another player's units.
+The units come out of hiding at the the beginning of next turn's Recruitment and Movement round (at the same time that the elves choose to stay hidden or not).
 5. May be played as an artifact in battle with a value of 1.
+6. If an artifact with a value of 6 is played in battle by either (or both) players, then a Spec

 * * *